tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## 3. When you may use the Community marks without asking us

-In many cases, you can use the Community marks without asking the Community steward.
+In many cases, you can use the Community marks without asking for permission from the Community steward.
 This section lists those cases.
 Uses that are not allowed under this Section require a trademark license, discussed in more detail in Section 4.

 ### 3.1.
 Community-focused events
 You may use the trademarks for events that promote our mission and are intended to be predominantly attended by community members, like [mapathons](http://wiki.openstreetmap.org/wiki/Mapathon).
 For example, you can put the OSM logo on banners and posters to promote a mapathon you've organized.